ReactTraining/react-workshop/app-react-router-framework/LESSONS/07-authentication/practice/GUIDE.md

 username: admin
 password: admin

-If you need to remove a login session, you can do so in Chrome DevTools under Application > Cookies and remove the `react_training_remix_auth` cookie.
+If you need to remove a login session, you can do so in Chrome DevTools under Application > Cookies and remove the `react_training_auth` cookie.

 # Task 2